PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/getting-started/download.md

 ## Source files

-Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+Compile the Bootstrap implementation of the Jazz Design System with your own asset pipeline by downloading source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) for compiling Sass source files into CSS files
 - [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing

-Should you require our full set of [build tools]({{< docsref "/getting-started/contribute#tooling-setup" >}}), they are included for developing Bootstrap and its docs, but they're likely unsuitable for your own purposes.
+Should you require the full set of [build tools]({{< docsref "/getting-started/contribute#tooling-setup" >}}), they are included for developing Bootstrap, the Jazz Design System, and its docs, but they are likely unsuitable for your own purposes.

 <a href="{{< param "download.source" >}}" class="btn btn-bd-primary" onclick="ga('send', 'event', 'Getting started', 'Download', 'Download source');">Download source</a>